 I was excited for my first trip to Asia, so I opted for a bowl of the delicious noodle soup.
 I figured it would be the least filling option, and hydration is always a good idea before a 12+ hour flight.

-Considering how amazing Cathay Pacific’s lounges are in Hong Kong, their Frankfurt lounge can only be considered a letdown in comparison.
+Considering how amazing Cathay Pacific’s lounges are in Hong Kong, the Cathay Pacific Frankfurt lounge can only be considered a letdown in comparison.
 While I wouldn’t expect the same level of a lounge as they would have in their home airport, I’d at least hope that they would do a bit more, even if it’s a small space.
 No matter, the Cathay flight itself would turn out to be the best I have ever been on.
 More on that in my next post…

 More posts from this trip: